 AD 1986 – Halley's Comet seen from space

-The 1986 visit was also the first one to be seen from space… and so many countries sent spacecraft to photograph it, that it was called Halleys Armada.
-This picture was from the European craft Giotto.
+The 1986 visit was also the first one to be seen from space… So many countries sent spacecraft to photograph it, that it was called Halleys Armada.
+This one was from the European craft Giotto.

 Right now it’s 15km long and 8 wide, and it loses about six metres of ice and dust every time it gets near the sun.
 But eventually it’s expected to break up completely, or depending on other near misses, it could get shoved out of our solar system completely.
 There are now bits of Halley’s comet that fall to earth as meteor showers every year.